jokemmy/whatitis/README.md

 # whatitis
-Whatitis is a type checker of vars.
+Whatitis is a type checker of var.